Lawyers specialized in defamation law.

 Discriminatory defamation adds an additional dimension of seriousness when defamatory remarks are directed at people because of their origin or belonging.
 This type of defamation is severely punished by French law because it is considered an aggravating circumstance, up to one year in prison and a fine of 45,000 euros.

-Responding well to defamation: the essential steps
+Responding to defamation: the essential steps

 Identify and gather evidence

-The first step in responding effectively to defamation is to identify and gather evidence of defamatory statements.
-This evidence may include screenshots, audio or video recordings, testimonies, or other relevant content.
 Gathering evidence is crucial for establishing the truth of the facts in court and for your lawyer to be able to prepare a solid defense.
 The intervention of a commissioner of justice to see this evidence is sometimes necessary before a procedure.

 Steps to take immediately

 It is essential to react quickly when one is a victim of defamation.
-The first steps include writing a complaint, either to the police station or directly to the public prosecutor.
-In some cases, a letter of formal notice may be sent to the author of the remarks asking him to stop the defamatory acts and to remove the offending content.
+The first steps include submitting a complaint, either to the police station or directly to the public prosecutor.

 Available legal remedies

 Defamation victims have several legal remedies.
-They can file a criminal complaint, a procedure that involves an investigation by the authorities and, possibly, a trial in court.
-In addition, it is possible to seek damages in compensation for the harm suffered by becoming a civil party.
+They can file a criminal complaint, a procedure that involves an investigation by relevant authorities and, possibly, a trial in court.

 Frequently asked questions